lucasdmt/CambucaHEX/README.md

 If this project is useful to you, you can support its development here:
 **Bitcoin (BTC): bc1qs850jrz5ktl5vwpma0sz40z29392wrzx9cevze

 This project is based on the original work created by **kpurens**.
-If you enjoy this project, please consider supporting the original author by buying them a coffee.
+Consider supporting the original author by buying them a coffee.
 [Buy a coffee ☕](https://buymeacoffee.com/kpurens)